oceanprotocol/contracts/README.md

 ## Network Deployments

+You can use an existing deployment of Ocean contracts, or do your own deployment for testing.
+Let's review each.

+### Use existing deployments

+Ocean contracts are deployed to Rinkeby, Ethereum mainnet, and maybe more.
+[Here are details](docs/README.md#deployments).

+### Do your own deployment

 To deploy to a local testnet:
 * In a separate terminal, start the testnet: `ganache-cli`
 * In your main terminal, run: `npm run deploy'